dancard32/dancard32/README.md

 * 📝 I'm learning about front-end development with React
 * 🧐 I am looking to help with an open-source project
 * ⚡️ Fun-Fact: I have hiked 9 mountains 🏔
-* 🙌🏽 Goal of 2022: Transition into software engineering
+* 🙌🏽 Goal of 2022: Transition into software engineering, learn more programming languages

 ---